Episode 7 - Disabling the rear

 too.

-colour display and a decent size keyboard.
-It runs on batteries or
+display and a decent size keyboard.
+It runs on batteries or a

 your PC.
 This lets you use your full-size PC keyboard, and copy-